-• Unit Reporting - The Unit Monitoring Reports which were prepared for Standing Committees will now go to General Managers and will be used for management purposes.

-Reporting to Standing Committee - The reports to Standing Committees will include the significant activity pages from the Annual Report.
+- Unit Reporting The Unit Monitoring Reports which were prepared for Standing Committees will now go to General Managers and will be used for management purposes. - Reporting to Standing Committee The reports to Standing Committees will include the significant activity pages from the Annual Report.
 The figures contained within the reports are subject to audit and may change as a result of the audit process.
 In addition to the Cost of Service Statements and performance measures General Managers have been asked to provide an overview.
 This overview should include an explanation of significant issues, projects not completed and carried forward, the operating result and capital expenditure.
+The report is attached.
 The main information source for these overviews will be the Unit Monitoring Reports.

-Significant activities have been 'matched' with the various Standing Committees.
+Significant activities have been 'matched' with the various standing committees.
 This matching is to reflect the activities that each Standing Committee is responsible for.

-Significant Activity Pages from the 2004 Annual Plan Standing Committee Art Gallery Arts, Culture and Heritage Car Parking Sustainable, Transport and Utilities City Streets Sustainable, Transport and Utilities Community Development and Customer Strategy and Finance Services Community and Leisure Economic Development and Employment Strategy and Finance Sustainable, Transport and Utilities Environmental Policy and Regulatory Services Regulatory and Consents Housing Community and Leisure Library and Information Services Arts, Culture and Heritage Parks and Waterways Parks, Gardens and Waterways Public Accountability Strategy and Finance Sport, Leisure and Events Community and Leisure Arts, Culture and Heritage Waste Minimisation and Disposal Sustainable, Transport and Utilities Wastewater Sustainable, Transport and Utilities Water Supply Sustainable, Transport and Utilities
+Significant Activity Pages from the 2004 Annual Plan Standing Committee Art Gallery Arts, Culture and Heritage Car Parking Sustainable, Transport & Utilities City Streets Sustainable, Transport & Utilities Community Development & Customer Services Strategy and Finance Economic Development & Employment Community and Leisure Strategy and Finance Sustainable, Transport and Utilities Environmental Policy & Regulatory Services Regulatory and Consents Housing Community and Leisure Library & Information Services Arts, Culture and Heritage Parks & Waterways Parks, Gardens and Waterways Public Accountability Strategy and Finance Sport, Leisure & Events Community and Leisure Arts, Culture and Heritage Waste Minimisation & Disposal Sustainable, Transport and Utilities Wastewater Sustainable, Transport and Utilities Water Supply Sustainable, Transport and Utilities

 In most instances there is a one to one match between the Significant Activity and a Standing Committee.
-Where this is not the case, and responsibility is shared between two Committees, the significant activity pages will go to both Committees.
-Not included in the table is the Projects and Property Committee.
+Where this is not the case, and responsibility is shared between two committees, the significant activity pages will go to both committees.
+Not included in the table is the Property and Major Projects Committee.
 This Committee is responsible for monitoring particular projects and these will be reported separately to the Committee.

-The Strategy and Finance Committee in addition to monitoring the Community Development and Customer Services, Economic Development and Employment and Public Accountability is also responsible for the Annual Plan.
-For this reason all 14 significant activities have been included in the Strategy and Finance Committee Report.
-In addition to the activity pages, the Strategy and Finance Committee report also includes the Metropolitan Funding Committee Grants for 2003/04.
+The Strategy and Finance Committee in addition to monitoring the Community Development & Customer Services, Economic Development & Employment and Public Accountability is also responsible for the Annual Plan.
+For this reason all 14 significant activities have been included in the Strategy and Finance Committee report.
+In addition to the activity pages, the Strategy and Finance Committee report also includes the Metropolitan Funding Committee grants for 2003/04.